chingu-voyages/voyage-project-tier3-dinosaurs/README.md

     - [ ] Upon clicking a dinosaur entry, users must be able to view full details of the selected dinosaur.
     - [ ] Dinosaur details should include notable characteristics sourced from the API data.
     - [ ] The details view should be accessible and provide comprehensive information about the selected dinosaur.

+- [ ] Dinosaur news and discovery
+    - [ ] Users should be able to find and read the latest news and discoveries about dinosaurs.

 ## Acknowledgements